kevinzakka/learn-linalg/notes.md

 In this first attempt, I'll be restricting myself to real matrices, hence symmetric ones.

-I'll also implement an inefficient way of computing the Cholesky factorization wherein I apply an elimination matrix on the left than on the right.
+I'll also implement an inefficient way of computing the Cholesky factorization wherein I apply an elimination matrix on the left then on the right.

 - v 0.2:

 I implemented the book version.
-It takes advantage of the fact that A is symmetric, so we just need to work on the super-diagonal part. i.e., after taking the upper diagonal part of A, we act, at each iteration, like we've already left multiplied by the elimination matrix.
+It takes advantage of the fact that A is symmetric, so we just need to work on the super-diagonal part. i.e., after taking the upper diagonal part of A, we act, at each iteration, like we've already left-multiplied by the elimination matrix.
 So all we need to do is scale by the inverse of the square root of the pivot and eliminate the rows underneath.
 Rinse repeat for all rows.

 - v 0.3: